gampnico/scintillometry/docs/source/intro.rst

 **Scintillometer path coordinates must be accurate.
 Incorrectly generated topographical data leads to poor calibration and nonsense results!**

+To install, follow the instructions given :doc:`here </quickstart>`.

-List all available arguments with:
+Once installed, list all available arguments with:

 .. code-block:: bash